libjpeg-turbo/buildscripts/README.txt

 Xcode.app can't be run on Snow Leopard, the build scripts can still use the SDKs contained within it.

+Xcode 5.1.x (available at https://developer.apple.com/downloads --
+Apple ID required.)
+The build scripts need this in order to produce libjpeg-turbo binaries that are compatible with the iPhone 5S.
+Xcode should be installed under /Applications/Xcode51.app.
+NOTE:  Although Xcode.app can't be run on Snow Leopard, the build scripts can still use the SDKs contained within it.

 NOTE: Installing Xcode 3.2.6 on OS X 10.7 and later is a bit tricky.
 You must invoke the Xcode installer from the command line as follows: